 Children respond to trauma differently but research is clear that traumatic childhood experiences not addressed can have serious long-term effects on children’s well-being.

-What Helps?
 The good news about resilience is that our brains and our bodies are resilient with protective factors that can lessen the impact of trauma:

 - Parent/caregiver resilience and knowledge: parents who can cope and who understand their child’s development, positive parenting strategies, and their own responses to trauma;